SUNMI payment terminals and Interac Flash: a Canadian merchant’s guide

 Does Interac Flash work on all SUNMI terminals?

-Interac Flash works on any SUNMI terminal that has a built-in NFC reader.
-This includes the T3 Pro, T3, T3 Pro Max, D3 Mini, V3 MIX, V3H, P3 AIR, P3 MIX, P3H, and CPad.
+Interac Flash works on any SUNMI terminal that reads NFC.
+Devices with NFC built into the main unit include the T3, T3 80 mm, D3 Mini, V3 MIX, V3H, P3 AIR, P3 MIX, P3H, and the 4G CPad variants.
+The T3 Pro, T3 Pro Max, and D3 Pro use an NFC-equipped customer-facing display (C02020003 10.1″ or C02020004 15.6″ for T3 Pro family; 10″ Tap on Glass CFD for D3 Pro) instead of a main-unit NFC reader.
 Models without NFC (such as the base T2s) require an external NFC-enabled payment device.

 What payment processor do I need for Interac Flash on SUNMI?